-The following are the enterprise SNMP traps supported in IBM Networking OS:
+The following are the enterprise SNMP traps supported in IBM N/OS:

-Table 40.
-IBM Networking OS-Supported Enterprise SNMP Traps
+Table 47.
+IBM N/OS-Supported Enterprise SNMP Traps

 Trap Name Description altSwLoginFailure Signifies that someone failed to enter a valid username/password combination. altSwTrapDisplayString specifies whether the login attempt was from CONSOLE or TELNET.
-In case of TELNET login it also specifies the IP address of the host from which the attempt was made. altSwValidLogin Signifies that a user login has occurred. altSwApplyComplete Signifies that new configuration has been applied. altSwSaveComplete Signifies that new configuration has been saved. altSwFwDownloadSucess Signifies that firmware has been downloaded to [image1 image2 boot image]. altSwFwDownloadFailure Signifies that firmware downloaded failed to [image1 image2 boot image]. altSwValidLogout Signifies that a user logout has occurred. altSwDefAdminDisable Signifies that the default admin account has been disabled. altSwAcntStrngPswdNotMet Signifies that the configured password does not match strong password complexity. altSwAcntLocked Signifies that account has been locked. altSwAcntUnlocked Signifies that account has been unlocked. altSwSNMPBlockIPTrap Signifies that SNMP requests are blocked; trap includes the blocked IP address. altSwStgNewRoot Signifies that the bridge has become the new root of the STG.
+In case of TELNET login it also specifies the IP address of the host from which the attempt was made. altSwValidLogin Signifies that a user login has occurred. altSwApplyComplete Signifies that new configuration has been applied. altSwSaveComplete Signifies that new configuration has been saved. altSwFwDownloadSucess Signifies that firmware has been downloaded to [image1 image2 boot image]. altSwFwDownloadFailure Signifies that firmware downloaded failed to [image1 image2 boot image]. altSwValidLogout Signifies that a user logout has occurred. altSwDefAdminDisable Signifies that the default admin account has been disabled. altSwAcntStrngPswdNotMet Signifies that the configured password does not match strong password complexity. altSwAcntLocked Signifies that account has been locked. altSwAcntUnlocked Signifies that account has been unlocked. altSwSNMPBlockIPTrap Signifies that SNMP requests are blocked; trap includes the blocked IP address. altSwStgNewRoot Signifies that the bridge has become the new root of the STG. altSwCistNewRoot Signifies that the bridge has become the new root of the CIST. altSwStgTopologyChanged Signifies that there was a STG topology change.